joshgoebel/keyszer/README.md

 ## System Requirements

-keyszer requires read/write access to all of:
+Keyszer requires read/write access to:

-- `/dev/input/event*` - to grab input from actual input devices
+- `/dev/input/event*` - to grab input from your `evdev` input devices
 - `/dev/uinput` - to provide an emulated keyboard to the kernel

 ### Running as a semi-privleged user

 It's best to create an entirely isolated user to run the keymapper.
-Group or ACL based permissions can be used to give this user access to the necessary devices.
+Group or ACL based permissions can be used to provide this user access to the necessary devices.
 You'll need only a few `udev` rules to ensure that the input devices are all given correct permissions.

 #### ACL based permissions (narrow, more secure)